Cryptocurrency Transaction timings - across the network - may vary due to a variety of reasons.

-As of 7th of February 2018, the average capacity on the Bitcoin network is only about 2000 transactions per block.
+As of 7th of February 2018, the average capacity of the Bitcoin network is only about 2000 transactions per block.
 This amounts to approximately 12000 Bitcoin transactions processed every hour and 288000 Bitcoin transactions processed every day.

-During high demand periods the number of Bitcoin transactions running through the network was so high that there were as many as 300,000 unconfirmed transactions for a few weeks.
+During high demand periods, the number of Bitcoin transactions running through the network was so high that there were as many as 300,000 unconfirmed transactions for a few weeks.
 Transactions were taking as long as days to be processed during this period.

 Different platforms have varying conditions to fulfill before a transaction can be received.

-One common example is that many Service Providers require Bitcoin transactions to be validated on more than one block before it is reflected on their platform.
+One common example is that many Service Providers require Bitcoin transactions to be validated more than one block before it is reflected on their platform.
 This condition varies across platforms and affects time taken to fully process a transaction

 Platforms that might require more block confirmations is likely to take a longer amount of time.

-At Coinhako, at least 6 block confirmations are required before a transaction is received & reflected on our platform.
+At Coinhako, at least 6 block confirmations are required before a Bitcoin transaction is received & reflected on our platform.
 Do also note this might vary from time to time.